OWASP/ASVS/5.0/en/0x03-Using-ASVS.md

 The ASVS defines functional and non-functional security requirements for modern web applications and services, focusing on application content rather than secure development processes, which are covered in [OWASP SAMM](https://owaspsamm.org/).

-The ASVS is useful for anyone aiming to develop, maintain, or evaluate secure applications.
-This chapter covers key aspects of using the ASVS, including risk-based levels and various use cases for the standard
+The ASVS is useful for anyone aiming to develop and maintain secure applications, or evaluate the security of applications.
+This chapter covers key aspects of using the ASVS, including priority-based levels and various use cases for the standard

 ## Application Security Verification Levels